ballerina-platform/ballerina-dev-website/learn/user-guide/security/authentication-and-authorization.md

 * `clientId` - Client ID for authentication against the authorization endpoint
 * `clientSecret` - Client secret for authentication against the authorization endpoint
 * `scopes` - Scope(s) of the access request
-* `defaultTokenExpInSeconds` - Expiration time of the tokens if authorization server response does not contain an `expires_in` field
+* `defaultTokenExpTime` - Expiration time (in seconds) of the tokens if authorization server response does not contain an `expires_in` field
-* `clockSkewInSeconds` - Clock skew in seconds that can be used to avoid token validation failures due to clock synchronization problems
+* `clockSkew` - Clock skew (in seconds) that can be used to avoid token validation failures due to clock synchronization problems
 * `optionalParams` - Map of optional parameters to be used for the authorization endpoint
 * `credentialBearer` - Bearer of the authentication credentials, which is sent to the authorization endpoint
     * `http:AUTH_HEADER_BEARER` - Indicates that the authentication credentials should be sent via the Authentication Header
     * `http:POST_BODY_BEARER` - Indicates that the Authentication credentials should be sent via the body of the POST request
 * `clientConfig` - HTTP client configurations, which are used to call the authorization endpoint
+    * `httpVersion` - The HTTP version of the client
+    * `customHeaders` - The list of custom HTTP headers
+    * `customPayload` - The list of custom HTTP payload parameters
+    * `auth` - The client auth configurations
+        * `oauth2:ClientCredentialsGrantConfig`|`oauth2:PasswordGrantConfig`|`oauth2:DirectTokenConfig`
+    * `secureSocket` - SSL/TLS related configurations
+        * `disable` - Disable SSL validation
+        * `cert` - Configurations associated with `crypto:TrustStore` or single certificate file that the client trusts
+        * `key` - Configurations associated with `crypto:KeyStore` or combination of certificate and private key of the client

 ```ballerina
 import ballerina/http;